jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In our world, we like to call our protagonists "trailblazers."
 Like Jedi knights, they struggle to empower us, cyborgs, with new tools.
 But we don't have a political name for the antagonists.
 Gatekeepers are often corrupt, but sometimes gates are good, and often, these people are just doing their job.
 Thus, I collectively call the antagonists to our technological evolution Darth Blockbuster: people who actively and knowingly prevent human evolution for the sake of their self-interest.

 Since biological adaptions and upgrades are evolution, I've called human technological evolution Techvolution.
 This book is about inventing Techvolution.
 With Techvolution as a ruling philosophy, regular people are empowered to solve problems with technical upgrades as smoothly in human society as lifeforms do with adaptation and natural selection.
-Using modern technology to solve their own problems is how extras sitting on Main Street become player gods who win the game of our civilization.
+Using modern technology to solve their own problems is how extras on Main Street become player gods and collaborate to win the game of our civilization.

-And using Techvolution, the people can kill Darth Blockbuster.
+And with Techvolution the people can finally kill Darth Blockbuster.
+Techvolution is a fight as natural as evolution.

 ## Nice to Meet You, Stargazer - And you're the hero, because you're the player god

 You might be an open-source protagonist or an extra looking for work, either way, I'm calling you Stargazer.
-It's a name in honor of our ancestors like Copernicus, Galileo, and Friar Bruno, who toppled the Medieval Age because they looked up at the night sky.
-Their sense of wonder made them ask questions and answering those questions brought on the Scientific Age that still improves all our lives.
-This generation are great examples of player gods.

-Whoever you are, Stargazer, you need to know that the story to advance human technological evolution into the Digital Age can only begin with you.
+It's a name in honor of our ancestors who toppled the Medieval Age because they dared to look up at the night sky and ask questions.
+Anyone in society can wonder about what they don't know.
+So whoever you are, Stargazer, you need to know that the story to advance human technological evolution into the Digital Age can only begin with you.
+Because you're the player god our civlization needs.

 And who am I to tell you all this?
 I'm nobody special.
 I haven't led the country, and you haven't seen me on the news.
 In my youth, I was a cleaner, labourer, movie usher/projectionist, and die-hard ideologue.
 After dropping the latter bad habit, I studied political philosophy, history, and innovation at the University of Toronto, usually while working full-time.
 I have a strong dislike for garbage meetings and other excuses people make-up to avoid work.
 I hate people with superiority complexes, especially when they're in positions of authority and suck at their jobs.
 That's why I learned far more about innovation by continuing working at the frontline as a line worker, an account manager, and a claims adjuster.
 Making a new tool and meeting my personal Darth Blockbuster was an education unto itself.

 My life's experience began to teach me Techvolution.
-Watching the middle-class struggle to make a living owning, maintaining, and working with outdated Woodstock era tools—and knowing that the open-source community was meanwhile showing us a better way to live and work—ultimately motivated me to sit at the keyboard and uncover their collaboration philosophy so more people can live in the Digital Age.
+Watching the middle-class struggle to make a living owning, maintaining, and working with outdated Industrial Age tools—and knowing that the open-source community was meanwhile showing us a better way to live and work—ultimately motivated me to sit at the keyboard and uncover their collaboration philosophy so more people can live in the Digital Age.

 But this book is not about me.
 It's about you.
 You are in a position where you wield a diversity of incredible and cutting-edge tools, even if you're unaware of it right now.
 From hospital cleaners to internet technical support, from engineers to claims adjusters, the bottom line is that you are at the frontline.
 Only workers on the frontline know firsthand the exact tools our society needs to keep us evolving in the Digital Age.
 The daily pain of real work makes you powerful.
 A piece of knowledge Darth Blockbuster will never have.

 That's why you, Stargazer, are the hero of Techvolution.
 Don't be surprised.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide to teaching you how to overcome the villains.
 So, the time is now, Stargazer, to leave the farm and join the rebellion.

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.
 The Digital Age is held back by Darth Blockbuster, and his Death Star rule book.
 That's the reason the middle class is unhappy.
 Because we feel the Digital Age in our hearts but are forced to live in the Industrial Age to keep Darth Blockbuster happy.
-You're the one on Main Street.
+You're the playerone on Main Street.
 And you're happiness matters more.
-To earn it, we need to spark a rebellion in your mind.
+To earn it, we need to turn you into a Digital Age player god by sparking a rebellion in your mind.

 ## Mix Philosophical Politics - We build on the past, we don't erase it

 Let's take a minute and answer some questions you might be thinking.

 First off, living in a new age and starting a new ruling philosophy doesn't mean you throw away all the old stuff.
 Old philosophies, Protestant/Catholic, red/blue among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
-Today old philosophies should not be our ruling philosophy because they weren't created with digital tools in mind.
+Today old philosophies should not be our ruling philosophy simply because they weren't created with digital tools in mind.

 Techvolution is.
 It's designed to make the best use of digital tools.
 Let me explain how Techvolution can be our ruling political philosophy by discussing evolution in martial arts.